jrosen48/utk-homepage/static/rosenberg-cv.Rmd

 ### Peer-Reviewed Conference Presentations

 \hangindent=2em
+Greenhalgh, S. P., Huang, K., & Rosenberg, J. M. (2019, October).
+Understanding gaming communities and exploring learning opportunities: A computational grounded theory approach.
+Paper to be presented at the meeting of the Association for Educational Communications and Technology International Convention, Las Vegas, NV.

+\hangindent=2em
 Rosenberg, J. M, Beymer, P. N., Houslay, T. M., & Schmidt, J. A. (2019, April).
 Using a multivariate, multi-level model to understand how youths’ in-the-moment engagement predicts changes in youths’ interest.
 In M. Bernacki, A. Kaplan, and L. Linnenbrink-Garcia (Chairs), *Embracing and modeling the complex dynamics of motivation and engagement: Contextual, temporal, dynamic, and systematic*.
 Symposium conducted at the Annual Meeting of the American Educational Research Association, Toronto, CA. <a href = "https://osf.io/tk3dn/ "><img src="/logos/osf.png" style="width: 20px; height: 20px; margin-left: 1px;"/></a>

 \hangindent=2em